-This exchange made me query the assertion that “Having a dog is like having a baby” because whilst the first three questions are often trotted out when you’re out with your baby, the final one is definitely not something you should ask a new parent.
+This exchange made me query the assertion that “Having a dog is like having a baby” because whilst the first three questions are often trotted out when you’re pushing a pram, the final one is definitely not something you should ask a new parent.

 Your dog will make it his life’s work to get at his ‘wound’

-Whilst explaining your situation to the vets they may say to you “Hey, why don’t you try a dog babygro?
+While explaining your situation to the vets they may say to you, “Hey, why don’t you try a dog babygro?
 They’re only £30.00”.
-You will think that this is a small price to pay for getting a night’s sleep but when you put it on your dog you may find that the shape of your dog means that whilst the fit is perfect across the chest and makes your dog look like he should be on Muscle Beach, the back will be baggy, leaving his nether regions exposed to fresh air.
+You will think this is a small price to pay for getting a night’s sleep but when you put it on your dog you may find (as I did) that the fit is perfect across the chest but the back is baggy, leaving his nether regions exposed to fresh air.
 And his tongue.
-The way around this issue is to bunch the back up into a kind of ‘top knot’ which you will then secure with a hairband thus making the fit at chest and hips very nice indeed.
+The way around this issue is to bunch the back up into a ‘top knot’ which you will then secure with a hairband thus making the fit at chest and hips very nice indeed.

 As nice as it looks, your dog may decided that he does not want to wear an inflatable collar and a babygro and will rub himself vigorously along the outside of your house so that he puts holes in every item of protective clothing that you have shoehorned him into.
 That said there is something satisfying about another species discovering the complexity and discomfort of clothing with poppers.